• Skip to primary navigation

 • Add chopped tomatoes, salt and cook until tomatoes release juices.

-• Add berbere spice, salt and tomato paste and cook for 5 minutes.
+• Add berbere spice( 1 tbsp at a time), cayenne and tomato paste and cook for 5 minutes.

 • When lentils are soft, add spiced tomato and onion mixture to the lentils and simmer for 10 minutes to combine.